bitsofcotton/p2/README.md

 So initial number of the entropy and reseeding entropy is the matter so this matches well known ones.

 # Tips on broken PRNG on our machine
-Once ancient (more than decades ago) we had better with p0 below, they had be break, now we can predict by them, they should break after this upload.
+Once ancient (more than a decade ago) we had better with p0 below, they had be break, now we can predict by them, they should break after this upload.

 cat ... \| cr.py N \| p0 3 1 \| cr.py S \[12\] \| cr.py k 2 \| cr.py s \| cr.py  l 0

+The infection might come from some deep inside the kernel/compiler/firmware/hardware with some political matters because of the infection period.
+So we cannot trust our computing systems even wherever we bought them as a consumer assembly/supply chain line.
+Either, some of the github.com top page nor drive.google.com top page inserts some suspicious javascript codes they behaves like a freeze page, so our computer nor Internet connection is targetted, either yours so.

 # Leave
 We leave this repository.
 However, some of the improvements or fix on each file, we can reopen here.